Joshua-A-Shelton/Slag/README.md

 ## Including in your project

-SLAG is built with cmake.
+Slag is built with cmake.
 The easiest way to include SLAG in your project is as follows (requires cmake >= 3.24)

 ```cmake
 #get slag library